mariadb-kester/terraformDemo/docs/files/circleci/personaltoken.md

 ![Personal API Token](../../images/circleci/CI_personal_token_token.png)

 If you forget or misplace the token value, you will need to create a new one.
+You will need this value for the build script.